donhighmsft/ansible-rancher-ha/README.md

 make build_nginx_rke_and_rancher
 ```

 This process will take some time so be patient.
 Depending on how many servers you provision determines the length of the process.
-You can also manually install the this process following this link [Installing Rancher on a Kubernetes Cluster
+You can also manually install using this process following this link [Installing Rancher on a Kubernetes Cluster
 ](https://rancher.com/docs/rancher/v2.x/en/installation/k8s-install/)